keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 ![Page situation after optimization](./post-preload-link-nocache-1.png)

-Before focusing on the top overview timeline where it seems it goes from 4.5 sec to 2.5 sec, let me say this is not strictly true: this is a development server, response time change a lot, browser cache is disabled (because we need to inspect new users).
+Before focusing on the top overview timeline where it seems it goes from 4.5 sec to 2.5 sec, let me say this is not strictly true: this is a development server, response time change a lot, browser cache is disabled (because we are particularly interested on new users).

-_But_, in any case, every test I did never gone under 1 second gain, which is _a lot_.
+_But_, in any case, every test I did never gone under **1 second gain**, which is _a lot_.

 Did I refactored my JavaScript code from scratch?
-Did I found a huge infinite loop?
+Did I removed an hidden task for calculating π?
 Did I changed my machine or network to a 10x more powerful one?<br>
 No!

-I "simply" performed a couple of [resource preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) using `link rel="preload"`.
+I "simply" implemented a couple of [resource preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) using `link rel="preload"`.

 What this meant for my application?
 Two very important calls are not serialized anymore but **performed in parallel with no side effects**.

-I'm writing this post because _this has not been exactly easy_ and I didn't find a single tutorial that contained all of the issues I faced.
+I'm writing this post because _this has not been exactly easy_ and I not found a single tutorial that contained all of the issues I encountered.

 Now, please sorry, but to fully understand further you need some context on the application.